Consumer Protection Department

 - How much does it cost to open a consumer case?

 It is free.
-The Swaziland Competition Commission is a government parastatal which does not charge consumers for the assistance with complaints.
+The Eswatini Competition Commission is a government parastatal which does not charge consumers for the assistance with complaints.

 - How long does it take to resolve a complaint?